 Pink’s motivation theory

 Various factors motivate a person.
-They can come from themselves or from external factors.
-And therefore, we can distinguish motivation into two based on its source:
+They can come from themselves or external factors.
+Therefore, we can distinguish motivation into two based on its source:

 - Extrinsic motivation comes from external factors.
 Examples are salary, benefits, punishment, or promotion opportunities.

-- Intrinsic motivation comes from within your employees.
+- Intrinsic motivation comes from within employees’ inner lives.
 For example, they are motivated to do work because it aligns with their values, skills, and hobbies.

 In other cases, we can classify based on the value dimensions of the driving factors, whether they are financial or non-financial.